KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Tools --> Image Editor`

     Opens the digiKam Image Editor.

 :menuselection:`Tools --> Light Table` :kbd:`L`

     Switches to the Light Table window.

 :menuselection:`Tools --> Batch Queue Manager` :kbd:`B`

     Opens the Batch Queue Manager window.

 :menuselection:`Tools --> Search...` :kbd:`Ctrl+F`

     Switches to the Search View with focus on the simple search field.

 :menuselection:`Tools --> Advanced Search...` :kbd:`Ctrl+Alt+F`

     Switches to the Search View and launches the advanced search dialog.

 :menuselection:`Tools --> Find Duplicates` :kbd:`Ctrl+D`

     Leads to the **Duplicates** tab in the Similarity Search View.

     See :ref:`Similarity Search Tool <similarity_view>` for more information.

 :menuselection:`Tools --> Maintenance...`

     Opens the maintenance tool.

-    For a detailed description see :ref:`this Chapter <maintenance_tools>`
+    For a detailed description see :ref:`this Chapter <maintenance_tools>`.

 :menuselection:`Tools --> Blend Bracketed or Focus Stack Images...`